trteodor/DLTuc_lib/README.md

 If such arise and I will need debug logs from the microcontroller.
 Doubtful but possible.

-This library is very simple, and support only small part of dlt logs but in my opinion it's use full solution.
-Many optimizations can be done, if you want change something please feel free to create change pull request.
+This library is very simple, and support only small part of dlt logs possibilities but in my opinion it's usefull solution.
+Neverless Many optimizations can be done, if you want change something please feel free to create change pull request.

 **_Detailed instruction is in file: dlt_logs_mcu_lib_files/dlt_logs_mcu.h_**